 Customs tariff number, code number, commodity code, TARIC or HS code?

 The most important instrument of customs policy is the customs tariff and the customs tariff number.
-This is subject in each case to a tariff scheme.
-Only when the codes and numbers of the tariff scheme have been assigned tariff rates are they considered a tariff.
-The subdivision takes place either according to
+These are each subject to a tariff scheme.
+Only when the codes and numbers of the tariff schedule have been assigned customs duties are they considered to be a customs tariff.
+The subdivision is made either according to

 • the branches of production to which they belong (production principle) or according to

-• the principle of intended use (e.g. all machines or toys combined).
+• the principle of intended use (e.g. all machines or toys grouped together).

-In countries with a wide distribution of production, tariffs are usually used, which are arranged in types and sub-types of goods:
+In countries with a broad distribution of production, customs tariffs are usually used that are organized into types and subtypes of goods:

 1. Single tariffs (have only one tariff column)

-2. Dual tariffs (have two tariff columns, e.g. a general tariff with a higher level and a minimum tariff with tariff rates that form the lower limit of tariff concessions to other countries)
+2. Double tariffs (have two tariff columns, e.g. a general tariff with a higher level and a minimum tariff with tariff rates that form the lower limit of tariff concessions to other countries)

-The Common Customs Tariff of the European Community shows one column each for autonomous and for conventional duties.
+The Common Customs Tariff of the European Community (CCT) shows one column each for autonomous and for conventional tariff rates.

 The customs tariff is a systematically structured list of goods (nomenclature).
-All possible trade goods (in cross-border traffic) are listed in this customs tariff scheme.
-Each good is assigned to a specific code number.
-An accurate classification of the goods in the customs tariff is necessary so that everything can be cleared smoothly.
-In the area of importation, the description of goods is coded up to an 11-digit code number during tariff classification.
-For market regulation purposes or also in the area of export up to an 8-digit commodity code number.
-Each code number contains the scale for the resulting customs duty amount, the customs duty rates.
+All possible commercial goods (in cross-border traffic) are listed in this customs tariff scheme.
+Each good is assigned a specific customs tariff number or code number.
+Correct classification of the goods in the customs tariff is necessary so that everything can be cleared smoothly.
+In the area of imports, the goods description is coded up to an 11-digit code number during tariff classification.
+For market regulation purposes and also in the area of exports, a commodity code of up to 8 digits is common.
+Each code number contains the scale for the resulting customs duty amount and therefore information about the duty rates.

 • Prohibitions and restrictions must be observed

-• The import or export must be approved or requires a license
+• The import or export must be approved or a license is required

 • Separate foreign trade statistics are required